 A whale we saw on the tour

-We watched the whales for the longest time playing in the ocean until the crew informed us that it was time to grab the fishing rods and catch deep-sea fish for dinner.
+We watched the whales play in the ocean for a long time, until the crew informed us it was time to grab the fishing rods and catch deep-sea fish for dinner.

 The catch was mainly starfish

-After examining Unnar's catch we got a fishing rod and got to try our skills in sea-angling.
-On board the whale watching boat are 20 fishing rods for deep sea fishing, so 20 people can go fishing at the same time on 2 decks.
+After examining Unnar's catch, we got a fishing rod and tried our hand at sea-angling.
+On board the whale-watching boat are 20 deep-sea fishing rods, so 20 people can go fishing at the same time across 2 decks.

-My husband had only caught fish once in his life, so he barely knew how to handle the fishing rod, but the crew showed us how and he quickly got the hang of it.
+My husband had only caught a fish once in his life, so he barely knew how to handle the fishing rod.
+The crew showed us how, and he quickly got the hang of it.

 To his surprise, he caught a cod on the first try.
 The crew asked if he wanted them to cook it for dinner, which he gladly accepted.

-The freshly caught fish was quickly transformed into fish fillets right there on the deck, where Unnar stood ready with his knife to gut the fish.
-Fish for sure doesn't get fresher than this.
+The freshly caught fish was quickly transformed into fillets right there on the deck, where Unnar stood ready with his knife to gut them.
+Fish, for sure, doesn't get fresher than this.

 Everybody was now busy catching fish - it was incredible how many fish we caught, some were even catching two fish at a time as there were 2 hooks on the line.